clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 {% endhighlight %}

 _Note:_ the repo_sync will download Apple catalogs + updates (if enabled).
-Grab a coffee could be upwards of 170GB.
+Grab a coffee, this could be upwards of 170GB.

-You have got Reposado fully installed and configured!
+You now have Reposado fully installed and configured!
 Now we need to serve those files over http so clients can do something with the downloads.

-Now we can move on to setting up your Margarita front-end.
+Lets move on to setting up your Margarita front-end.
 We will start things off by borrowing from Jesse’s instructions, just to make sure things have been properly installed.
 Since Margarita and Reposado are both written in Python and share common tasks, it only makes sense that code is reused where possible; that is exactly what Jesse has done.
 So in order for Margarita to use Reposado’s code, it needs to be able to find it.
 We will need to create a few symbolic links to do this.

 ###Let Margarita access Reposado’s shared resources:
 {% highlight bash %}